July 17, 2023

-DREAM’s curriculum prepares students to fulfill their vision of success, in the classroom and beyond.
-Across East Harlem and the South Bronx, DREAM Charter Schools serve over 1,000 students from preschool to pre-college, and our scholars consistently outperform city and state peers in ELA and Math.
+DREAM’s critically conscious curriculum prepares students to fulfill their vision of success, in the classroom and beyond.
+Across East Harlem and the Bronx, DREAM Charter Schools serve over 1,500 students from preschool to pre-college, and our scholars consistently outperform city and state peers in ELA and Math.

 We believe school should be a place to play, learn, and grow - somewhere that’s about more than just grades and testing, where students can develop both critical thinking skills and compassion.
-That’s all part of DREAM’s commitment to our Grow the Whole Child Model, which is rooted in social-emotional learning, a framework that teaches students to understand and respond to emotions - aiding their development into individuals who have positive identities, healthy relationships, and the ability to manage adversity.
+DREAM’s Grow the Whole Child Model is rooted in social-emotional learning, which helps children understand and respond to emotions - aiding their development into individuals who have positive identities, healthy relationships, and the ability to manage adversity.

 Athletics, Health, & Wellness

 DREAM invests in the mental and physical health of our students.
 We offer robust in-school physical activity, mental health support services, and free, nationally recognized afterschool and summer sports-based programs that help our scholars become confident, competent, and caring community members who know what it means to be part of a team.

 Family & Community Engagement

 DREAM’s families are critical partners.
 From home visits to daily communication, families and school staff actively work together and share decision-making.
 We support our families outside the classroom, too, with resources that have ranged from food distributions and clothing drives to direct financial support and case management.